The Fornax3D project: discovery of ancient massive merger events in the Fornax cluster galaxies NGC 1380 and NGC 1427: Population-orbital superposition method

 Considering the sub-structures in the stellar-orbit probability density and in the age and metallicity distributions in the phase space of $r$ versus $\lambda_z$, we separate each galaxy into four stellar components: \begin{itemize} \item disk ($\lambda_z>0.8$), \item bulge ($\lambda_z<0.8$, $r <\rcut$), \item warm ($0.5<\lambda_z<0.8$, $\rcut<r<2\,R_e$), \item hot inner stellar halo ($\lambda_z < 0.5$, $\rcut<r<2\,R_e$). \end{itemize} The latter is in fact a dynamically-hot component, separated from the bulge by $\rcut=3.5$\,kpc, which is generally associated with a transition in density and metallicity distributions of the dynamically-hot orbits.

 In Figure~\ref{fig:rhot_fcc167}, we show the probability density and the average metallicity of the dynamical hot ($\lambda_z<0.5$) and warm ($0.5<\lambda_z<0.8$) orbits as a function of radius, for NGC\,1380 (Panel (a-1) and (b-1)) and NGC\,1427 (Panel (a-2) and (b-2)).
-For NGC 1380, both the probability density $p_{\rm hot}$ and metallicity $Z_{\rm hot}$ of the hot orbits first decrease sharply from an inner peak, and then flatten beyond a transition radius.
-While for NGC 1427, the transition is not so clear in the probability density, but there is a transition in the metallicity profile which flattens beyond $\sim2$ kpc.
-A transition generally exists in probability density profile of the hot orbits at $\sim 3.5$ kpc for TNG50 galaxies.
-However, there are quite a lot of them, especially those with high ex-situ fractions, that do not show a sharp transition, similarly to NGC 1427 \citep{Zhu2021}.
-We use $r_{\rm cut} = 3.5$ kpc to separate the bulge and hot inner stellar halo, in exactly the same way as we applied for the simulated galaxies in a companion paper \citep{Zhu2021}.
+For NGC 1380, both the probability density $p_{\rm hot}$ and metallicity $Z_{\rm hot}$ of the hot orbits first decreases sharply from an inner peak, and then flatten beyond a transition radius at $\sim3.5$\,kpc.
+For NGC 1427, the transition is not so clear in the probability density, but there is a transition in the metallicity profile which flattens beyond $\sim2$\,kpc.
+A transition generally exists in probability density profile of the hot orbits at $\sim 3.5$ kpc for TNG50 galaxies, but especially those simulated galaxies with high ex-situ fractions do not show a sharp transition similarly to NGC 1427 \citep{Zhu2021}.
+To be able to apply the resulting correlations obtained in \citep{Zhu2021} for simulated galaxies, we adopt the same $r_{\rm cut} = 3.5$ kpc to separate the bulge and hot inner stellar halo.

 The probability density $p_{\rm warm}$ and the average metallicity $Z_{\rm warm}$ of the dynamical warm orbits are also shown for comparison.
 The warm orbits are more metal-rich than hot orbits in NGC 1427, while the difference is small in NGC 1380.
 In both galaxies, the warm orbits show negative metallicity gradients from the inner to outer regions, which are different from the flattening of metallicity distribution of the hot orbits.